Rishi-raj-6/Rishi-raj-6/README.md

 # Hi there, I'm Rishi Raj 👋

-## 🚀 About Me

-Engineering student with a strong interest in **Competitive Programming, Data Structures & Algorithms, Embedded Systems, IoT, and Robotics**.
+An Engineering student with a strong interest in **Competitive Programming, Data Structures & Algorithms, Embedded Systems, IoT, and Robotics**.
 I enjoy building systems that connect **software with hardware**, and I’m currently focused on improving my **problem-solving and coding skills** while continuing to explore real-world engineering projects.

 * 🔭 Currently working on **Competitive Programming and DSA**